rep-ai/Calculator-Test/README.md

 3. Start React Native: ```react-native run-ios``` or ```react-native run-android```

 ## Making a calculator!
-1. Add the "Clear" button and it's functionality.
+Add the "Clear" button and it's functionality.
 It should reset the calculator.
-2. Please fix the StatusBar.

 ## Frameworks
 1. [React Native](https://facebook.github.io/react-native)